 Attendance and payment policy

 Art Barn is open year round thru June Monday thru Thursday, with the exception of major holidays ( Columbus day, Thanksgiving, Christmas, New years, Memorial day…).
 Tuition is due for those holidays as well as for other days that you may opt not to attend.
 Payment is due on the first of the month.
 A 25 dollar late fee will be applied after the 10th of the month.

 When it comes to interactions and the guiding of children’s behavior, the goal of all Educators is to maximize the growth and development of children, as well as keep them safe.
 Children’s behavior will be guided by setting clear limits or rules for the children to follow.
-If unacceptable behavior is displayed then I will talk with the child about why that particular behavior is not allowed.
+So often the mistakes that children make are unintentional .
+For that reason my first response will be to talk with the child about what happened and ask them why they did that.
+Very often simply explaining that the behavior is dangerous or hurt their friend’s feelings is sufficient.
+Other times a child just needs to calm down and regroup .
 If unacceptable behavior continues then I will redirect that child to another activity away from the problem.
 Once again I will explain why the behavior is unacceptable.
 If behavior continues I will then give a “Time Out” away from all activities.
 I will explain to the child why they are in a time out and how we can resolve the problem together.
 “Time Outs” will be used sparingly and only will last one minute per age of child.

 I can care for mildly ill children in my program; however there will be times when you will need to keep your children out of the program due to illness.
 If your child has a fever, diarrhea or vomiting, you should keep them out of care until those symptoms have resolved for 24 hours.